tonypilz/TypeBasedEnum/README.md

 }
 ```

-## Comparison
+## Typical Use-Cases

-The type-based representation has serveral advantages.
+In this section some standard uses cases of enums are considered how they can be realized with typebased enums.

 ### Switch Statement

-The classical version of a switch statement could look like the following:
+A standard switch statement like the following:

 ```cpp